 91% of deaths caused by outdoor air pollution in 2016 were in low and middle-income countries6

 Of the 4.2 million people who die every year because of air pollution, 91% are people from low and middle-income countries.
 The majority of these deaths occurred in WHO South-East Asia and Western Pacific regions.
+The facts show middle-income countries suffering from increased air pollution as they have fast industrialized.
+Coal-fired power plants fueling industrial facilities have exacerbated the problem often with few controls over air quality.

 18% of deaths caused by outdoor air pollution in 2016 were attributable to chronic obstructive pulmonary disease6